This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Quicksilver Ranch (2.8 miles) – Ranch breeding miniature horses.
 The public is welcome to stop by to take a look at the horses for free

-Chumash Casino Resort (3.2 miles) – this is a spot for those who enjoy gambling and buffets
+Chumash Casino Resort (3.2 miles) – This is a spot for those who enjoy gambling and buffets

 The Santa Ynez Valley is full of beautiful towns.
 Combining a visit to Solvang with other towns in the area is a good idea.

 Lompoc – This town located 20 miles from Solvang is known for its flower fields, downtown murals, wine ghetto, and beaches.
+Head to Lompoc to escape the crowds.

 In this article, I have discussed restaurants and bakeries serving Danish and Scandinavian specialties.
 However, here are recommendations for palates interested in other options.